Two Sparse Matrices are Better than One: Sparsifying Neural Networks with Double Sparse Factorization: Introduction

 \section{Introduction}

 Sparse neural networks have gained attention due to their potential to reduce computational costs and memory usage, making them more efficient for deployment on resource-constrained devices \citep{prune1,prune2,hoefler2021sparsity}.
 By reducing the number of non-zero parameters, sparse networks can achieve accuracy similar to dense networks while requiring fewer operations.
-Reducing network size decreases the number of weights that must be loaded into the processing unit from memory, which is crucial since memory bandwidth often becomes a bottleneck in neural network deployments, particularly during single-sample LLM inference \citep{flashllm}.
+Reducing network size also decreases the number of weights that must be loaded into the processing unit from memory, which is crucial since memory bandwidth often becomes a bottleneck in neural network deployments, particularly during single-sample LLM inference \citep{flashllm}.

 In this work, we propose an improvement over a typical neural network sparsification.
 Instead of replacing each dense weight matrix with a sparse matrix, we replace each dense matrix with a product of two sparse matrices.
-This was proposed before \citep{giffon2021psm} but without practical success.
-We provide a much better heuristic for calculating sparse matrix factorization and achieve significant improvements over a wide range of models, including large language models and convolutional neural networks.
+We devise a heuristic algorithm for calculating sparse matrix factorization and achieve significant improvements over a wide range of models, including large language models and convolutional neural networks.

-{\bf Contributions.} We propose a practical algorithm for factorizing a matrix into two sparse matrices called {\bf Double sparse factorization (DSF)}.
+{\bf Summary of contributions.} We propose a practical algorithm for factorizing a matrix into two sparse matrices called {\bf Double sparse factorization (DSF)}.
 We extend it for the layer-wise pruning scenario where one wants to preserve layer behavior for a given set of calibration inputs.
 Our sparse factorization algorithm is a heuristic based on alternating minimization where each subproblem is solved using the ADMM algorithm for solving a sparse regression problem \citep{boza2024fast}.

 Our algorithm obtains superior results in the layer-wise pruning scenarios, where we fix the number of non-zero entries in each layer.
 We compare favorably to Optimal Brain Compression \citep{OBC} for pruning convolutional image models.
-We also produce state-of-the-art layer-wise pruning results for large language models.
-Moreover, our method is the first layer-wise pruning method in which the larger pruned model is better than the dense smaller model.
+We also produce state-of-the-art layer-wise pruning results for large language models, where the larger pruned model has better perplexity than the dense smaller model (as far as we know, this is the first time for the uniform layer-wise pruning).